 32 Easy Ways to A Happy And Successful Life

 (Authors Note: Once you hit a certain age, there comes a point where you stop thinking about the past, and the level of regret you had would evolve to appreciation.

 However, there are times when I wish I had learned a few things a bit early in life.
 Imagine if there was some sort of self-improvement class I could have taken in school to prepare me for the real world, that would’ve been sweet.

-Alas, the reality is that 90% of what is mentioned in this article were never discussed in schools.
+Alas, the reality is that 90% of what is mentioned in this article were never discussed in schools or universities.

-Truth is, we are meant to study, memorize and take an exam on things that doesn’t really matter when we live our lives.
+Truth is, we are meant to study, memorize and take an exam on things that doesn’t really matter when we eventually live our lives outside of the academe.

 I mean seriously, how much information, exam and whatnot do you still remember 20 years after you graduated from college?

-How much of it stick to your person and your brain?
+How much of it sticks in your brain?

-How much did it influence your personality and decisions in life?
+How much of it did influence your personality and decisions in life?

 Isn’t creating better decisions better than being defined by the grade one earns every semester?

 I mean, do grades and honors really matter in the grander scale of life?

 So, before anything else you might be asking yourself.

 Why even bother creating this list?

 Because I believe that it makes better sense to create a roadmap in life, a process in developing one’s optimum potential.